jaberg/IPythonTheanoTutorials/README.txt

 ## Rebuilding index.html

-Rebuild the index.html using the github wizard.
-Go to the IPythonTheanoTutorials project page, and open the project "Settings".
-On that page, click the "Automatic Page Generator" button, edit the text there, and publish using the web interface.
+Rebuild the index.html file by editing the index.html directly.
+DO NOT regenerate it using the github wizard, it will erase everything else!!

 ## Rebuilding all the notebook html files